ProjectMoon/open-webui-filters/README.md

    crashes due to running out of VRAM.
  - **Output Sanitization Filter:** Remove words, phrases, or characters from the start of model replies.
+ - **OpenStreetMap Tool:** Tool for querying OpenStreetMap to look up address details and nearby points of interest.

 ## Checkpoint Sumarization Filter